kaikue/KittenBoat/README.md

 [ ] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
 	- boat trivia?
 [ ] When you try to buy from the shop there's a random chance something bad happens.
+	- when you buy an item there's a 30% chance a crab will steal it and you have to chase down the crab (give him a little head start)
 [ ] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
 	- the jellyfish has a funny evil poem he says to you?
 	- epic jellyfish boss battle at the end?? buy something that starts the timer